ecumber/sys-debugpad/README.md

 # sys-hidplus
-A Nintendo Switch sysmodule to use up to 3 inputs over the network and useful to use with services such as Parsec for remote play
+A Nintendo Switch sysmodule that emulates a debug controller, used in the Mario Kart 8 Deluxe prototype and more

 # Disclaimer